 But with the right solution, it would all be as easy as ABC.

-In order to decipher the solution, we should get to the root of these challenges.
+In order to decipher the solution, we should get to the root of these MLM management challenges.
 As indicated, network marketing businesses face resistance both from within the organization and from outside.

-Here we are to analyze each of these challenges, inch by inch, and formulate a practical solution for each of them.
+Here we are to analyze each of these network marketing problems, inch by inch, and formulate a practical solution for each of them.

-Common challenges in the network marketing business can be broadly divided into two categories.
+Common challenges in network marketing business can be broadly divided into two categories.

 Now, let's decipher a solution to each of these MLM enterprise management challenges.
 But, before we start worrying about the external factors let’s fix the internal ones first.

 A critically crucial element in network marketing business, MLM compensation plan, is something that needs nurturing right from the start and throughout.
 A single laid-out plan will never fit in.
 Just like a steering wheel that needs to be turned to adjust the bends on the road, the compensation plan needs to be molded to suit the twists and turns in your network marketing business.

 What, when, and how is for you to decide.
 However, one thing to note is that overcoming the challenges in the compensation plan needs skill and expertise.

 Take the help of an MLM consultant to analyze your compensation plan from time to time.

 Constantly evaluate the performance of your compensation plan in your network marketing business.